· Nacho Coll · Comparisons · 12 min read

 IPFS Ninja

-IPFS Ninja provides dedicated gateways starting from the free tier (1 gateway on Dharma, up to 10 on Nirvana).
+IPFS Ninja provides dedicated gateways on all paid plans (Bodhi, Karma, and Nirvana).
 What sets them apart is the access mode system:

 - Restricted — Only CIDs owned by the user can be served through the gateway (CID ownership check).
 This prevents the gateway from being used to fetch arbitrary IPFS content.
 Note that token requirement is a separate, independent setting (